Meet Maine here.

 Indigenous Peoples’ Day in Maine

-Why did the holiday need to change?
-Students (and adults!) across the state will be asking plenty of questions this fall, so here are some educational resources to help guide discussions in and out of the classroom:
+Why did the holiday need to change from Columbus Day to Indigenous Peoples’ Day?
+Students (and adults!) across the state have plenty of questions, so here are some educational resources to help guide discussions in and out of the classroom:

 - Teaching Tolerance—Reconsider Columbus Day article with lots of lesson ideas and resources for different grade levels.